abdul4rehman215/CIS-Top-20-Controls/lab05-secure-configuration-for-endpoints/interview_qna.md

-# 🧠 Interview Q&A — Lab 05: Secure Configuration for Endpoints (CIS Control 5)
+# 🧠 Interview Q&A — Lab 05: Secure Configuration for Endpoints (CIS Controls)

 > This Q&A focuses on endpoint hardening, benchmark-driven configuration, service reduction, SSH security, and password policy enforcement.